 For my third trip to Okinawa, it was time to explore the last of the main islands I hadn’t visited yet: Miyako Island or Miyakojima in Japanese.
 Miyako is known for the Irabu Bridge, the longest toll-free bridge in Japan, and famous for cavern diving among Japanese scuba divers.
 To my greatest surprise, it was where I had the most fun of all the Okinawan islands, but it wasn’t due to scuba diving… oops!

-My 3 biggest disappointments on Miyakojima
+My best surprises on Miyakojima

 1 – Scuba diving in Miyakojima